DrAlexLiu/OctoPrint-PiNozCam/docs/runtime-release.md

 the selected release design, not yet the end-to-end behavior of the plugin installer.

-Before the first GitHub-only release:
+Before the first hybrid release:

-1. Keep exact PyPI requirements for CPU and Jetson; use PEP 508 GitHub direct references only for Rockchip and A733.
+1. Keep exact PyPI requirements for CPU and AArch64 Vulkan; use PEP 508 GitHub direct references only for Rockchip and A733.
+2. Rename the current `pinozcam-runtime-jetson-orin` development package to `pinozcam-runtime-vulkan-aarch64` in the packager, setup selection, workflow, tests, and documentation.
-2. Fix the CPU and Jetson platlib layout and add `auditwheel show` as a release gate.
+3. Fix the CPU and Vulkan platlib layout and add `auditwheel show` as a release gate.
-3. Add selection and checksum regression tests for all eight Wheels.
+4. Add selection and checksum regression tests for all eight Wheels.
-4. Update the README and maintainer release checklist.
+5. Update the README and maintainer release checklist.
-5. Perform clean tag-ZIP installs on every supported ABI/SoC.
+6. Perform clean tag-ZIP installs on every supported ABI/SoC.

 ## Build and qualification flow